Nut Tree

-Nut Tree is a mixed-use development in Vacaville, California near the intersection of Interstate 80 and Interstate 505.
+Nut Tree is a lifestyle center in Vacaville, California near the intersection of Interstate 80 and Interstate 505.

 The original Nut Tree

 History

-The original Nut Tree opened in 1921 on the Lincoln Highway (old U.S. Route 40).
+The original Nut Tree opened on July 3, 1921 on the Lincoln Highway (old U.S. Route 40).
 It was created by Helen and Ed "Bunny" Power as a small roadside fruit stand, and built near the site of Helen's childhood home ('Harbison House' dating from 1907), which she and her husband purchased from her parents not long after their 1920 marriage.
 The black walnut tree after which the Nut Tree was named grew from a black walnut that pioneer Sallie Fox had picked up along a trail in Arizona before arriving in Vacaville in 1859.

+By its second year, it was serving an average of 950 cars per day.

 The Nut Tree grew as US 40 became Interstate 80.
 At its peak, it contained a restaurant, an outdoor eatery, a bakery, a gift shop, a toy shop, the Nut Tree Railroad that gave rides from the toy shop to the airport, and the Nut Tree Airport, which is now owned and operated by Solano County.
 It was a welcome rest stop on the road between Sacramento and the San Francisco Bay Area.
 Throughout the year, kids enjoyed giant frosted honey cookies (personalized on request), the numerous "Hobby Horses" rocking horses and riding the train.

 It welcomed several celebrities, including Ronald Reagan when he became California governor in 1967, Richard Nixon, Danny Kaye, Shirley Temple Black, Chuck Yeager, Peter Marino, and Bing Crosby, among others.
 On March 4, 1983, Nut Tree catered a luncheon hosted by (California) Governor George Deukmejian for Queen Elizabeth II and Prince Philip at the State capitol.

 Beginning in 1980, Nut Tree was home to a month-long October harvest event called 'Pumpkin Patch'.
 Pumpkin Patch attractions included a great scarecrow contest, a giant pumpkin display and weigh-in, and pumpkin carving contests.